kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 _This section must be completed when targeting beta graduation to a release._

 * **How can an operator determine if the feature is in use by workloads?**

-  Ideally, this should be a metric.
-Operations against the Kubernetes API (e.g., checking if there are objects with field X set) may be a last resort.
-Avoid logs or events for this purpose.
+  Kubelet metrics will be updated to report the number of HostProcess containers started and number of errors started.

+  TBD: Confirm the best way to acomplish this is to add new [values/metric labels](https://github.com/kubernetes/kubernetes/blob/fe099b2abdb023b21a17cd6a127e381b846c1a1f/pkg/kubelet/metrics/metrics.go#L96-L99) for `StartedContainersTotal` and `StartedContainersError` counters.
+Otherwise we could add new counters.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
-  - [ ] Metrics
+  - [x] Metrics
-    - Metric name:
+    - Metric name: Add labels to report counts of HostProcess containers (host_process_container, host_process_init_container, and host_process_ephemeral_container) to `started_containers_total` and `started_containers_errors_total`
+    TODO: get confirmation from sig-node / ehashman
     - [Optional] Aggregation method:
-    - Components exposing the metric:
+    - Components exposing the metric: Kubelet
   - [ ] Other (treat as last resort)
     - Details:

 * **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**
-  At a high level, this usually will be in the form of "high percentile of SLI per day <= X".
-It's impossible to provide comprehensive guidance, but at the very high level (needs more precise definitions) those may be things like:
-  - per-day percentage of API calls finishing with 5XX errors <= 1%
-  - 99% percentile over day of absolute value from (job creation time minus expected job creation time) for cron job <= 10%
-  - 99,9% of /health requests per day finish with 200 code
+ The same SLOs for starting/stopping non-hostprocess containers would apply here.

 * **Are there any missing metrics that would be useful to have to improve observability of this feature?**
-  Describe the metrics themselves and the reasons why they weren't added (e.g., cost, implementation difficulties, etc.).
+  N/A

 ### Dependencies

 _This section must be completed when targeting beta graduation to a release._

 * **Does this feature depend on any specific services running in the cluster?**
-  Think about both cluster-level services (e.g. metrics-server) as well as node-level agents (e.g. specific version of CRI).
-Focus on external or optional services that are needed.
-For example, if this feature depends on a cloud provider API, or upon an external software-defined storage or network control plane.

-  For each of these, fill in the following—thinking about running existing user workloads and creating new ones, as well as about cluster-level services (e.g. DNS):
-  - [Dependency name]
+  - [ContainerD]
     - Usage description:
+      - HostProcess containers support will not be added to dockershim.
+      - Containerd v1.5.6+ is required.
-      - Impact of its outage on the feature:
+      - Impact of its outage on the feature: Containers will fail to start.
-      - Impact of its degraded performance or high-error rates on the feature:
+      - Impact of its degraded performance or high-error rates on the feature: Containers may behave expectantly and node may go into the NotReady state.

 ### Scalability